Skip to content

 Microsoft 365 Security

-Microsoft 365 security requires attention to multiple service areas.
-Enable Microsoft Defender for Office 365 to protect against phishing, business email compromise, and malicious attachments.
-Configure Data Loss Prevention (DLP) policies to prevent sensitive information from leaving your organisation through email or file sharing.
+Configure Data Loss Prevention (DLP) policies to prevent sensitive data leaving your organisation via email or file sharing.

 Azure Security